code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 | Is a Tasklet often used?            | It is not used very often.
 In most cases, you will use chunks to handle large volumes. |
 | What is a typical Tasklet use case? | Usually used to setup up or clean resources before or after the main processing.                 |

-To show how Spring Batch Tasklet works let's build an example.
+To show you how a Spring Batch Tasklet works let's create a simple example.

-We start from a basic [Spring Batch capitalize names example](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-capitalize-names){:target="_blank"} that converts person names from lower case into upper case.
+We start from a basic [Spring Batch capitalize names](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-capitalize-names){:target="_blank"} project that converts person names from lower case into upper case.

-We then change the example so that it reads multiple CSV files.
-When the batch `Job` finishes we delete the input CSV files using a `Tasklet`.
+We then change the batch job so that it reads multiple CSV files.
+When the `Job` finishes we cleanup the input files using a `Tasklet`.

 ## General Project Setup